 Memorable Manitobans: Olive Mildred McMahon (c1914-1962)

-Born at Winnipeg around 1914, daughter of James McMahon (c1879-?) and Mary Elizabeth Doyle (c1892-?), she graduated from St. Mary’s Academy and earned BA (1941) and BEd degrees from the University of Manitoba.
-Following teacher training, she taught at Abbotshall School (1938-1939) prior to serving as the Principal of Dunrea School (1940-1941), Bowsman School (1948-1949), and Cartwright School (1949-1953).
+Born at Winnipeg around 1914, daughter of James McMahon (c1879-?) and Mary Elizabeth Doyle (1891-1953), she graduated from St. Mary’s Academy and earned BA (1941) and BEd degrees from the University of Manitoba.
+Following teacher training, she taught at Abbotshall School (1938-1940) prior to serving as the Principal of Dunrea School (1940-1941), Ridgeville School (1941-1942), Bowsman School (1948-1949), and Cartwright School (1949-1953), and teaching at Elm Creek School (1943-1944).
 She taught French, mathematics, and drama and was librarian at the Dauphin Collegiate (1953-1958).
 She eventually returned to the Winnipeg area, working at the West Kildonan Collegiate Institute at the time of her death.
 She was a member of the Catholic Women’s League, Manitoba Film Association (President), and Manitoba Teachers’ Society.
-She died at the St. Boniface Hospital on 24 January 1962 and was buried in Chapel Lawn Memorial Gardens.
+She died at the St. Boniface Hospital on 24 January 1962 and was buried in the Chapel Lawn Memorial Gardens.

 Birth registration [Verna Catherine McMahon], Manitoba Vital Statistics.

 “Degrees in course [Bachelor of Arts],” Winnipeg Tribune, 12 May 1942, page 3.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.

 Obituary [Mary Elizabeth McMahon], Winnipeg Free Press, 18 August 1953, page 22.

 “Shortage of films feared,” Winnipeg Free Press, 2 November 1953, page 3.